YutamaKotaro/eslint-plugin-dependencies-relation/README.md

 }
 ```

-if you'd like to do manual configuration, please see this section [doc](## Manual Configuration(ts))
+If you'd like to do manual configuration, please see this section [doc](## Manual Configuration(ts)).

 ## Rules
-Note: This plugin is beta-version yet.So... there isn't a lot of features.

 ### import
 To make sure detail, please see [this doc](https://github.com/YutamaKotaro/eslint-plugin-dependencies-relation/blob/main/docs/rules/import.md).
 `import` is the rule to limit importing file from a lot of location.

-Let's say there are three directories and files.
+Let's say there are two directories and three files.

 ```json
 ┝ app.ts